DataDog/documentation/content/en/tracing/setup_overview/compatibility_requirements/dotnet-core.md

 ## Runtime support policy for .NET Core APM

-Datadog APM for .NET Core is built upon dependencies defined in specific versions of the host operating system, .NET Core runtime, certain .NET Core libraries, and the Datadog Agent/API.
-When a version of those dependencies are no longer supported by its maintainers, Datadog APM for .NET Core limits its support on that version of the library as well.
+Datadog APM for .NET Core depends on the host operating system, .NET Core runtime, certain .NET Core libraries, and the Datadog Agent/API.
+These third party software systems support specific versions of .NET Core.
+When the external software no longer supports a version of .NET Core, Datadog APM for .NET Core also limits its support for that version.

 ### Levels of support